Raspberry Canes and Plants

 Growing your own raspberries is a thousand times better than buying them from the shop in a plastic container where, inevitably, a quarter of them have turned to mush.
 Forget that nonsense - growing your own gives you baskets full of sweet, fresh berries for minimal effort.
 That’s because our growers only raise the best hardy and reliable varieties that are guaranteed to perform.
 With raspberry canes and plants often fruiting for ten years or more, it’s an easy win that’ll save you money - and the bees in your garden will love you for it too!

 Which raspberry is best for you?

-Plant both Summer fruiting (Glen Ample, Malling Leo, Glen Prosen) and Autumn fruiting (Joan J, Polka, Autumn Bliss) varieties of raspberry for picking from June to October!
-Ruby Beauty and Tulameen can even be grown in pots.
+If you really love raspberries, plant both summer fruiting (Glen Ample, Malling Leo, Glen Prosen) and autumn fruiting (Joan J, Polka, Autumn Bliss) varieties of raspberry for picking right from June to October.
+Ruby Beauty and Yummy can even be grown in pots.
 For something different, try sweet, yellow coloured All Gold or even blackberry hybrids Tayberry and Loganberry.

 Like all berries, raspberry plants do best in full sun, but will also grow in partial shade.
 Plant them in free draining soil and leave 45cm between plants.
 Avoid a very windy site, as raspberries are self fertile and pollinated by flying insects.
 Feed your raspberry plants in spring with a general fertiliser and apply a mulch around the plants to deter weeds.
 Keep them well watered in dry weather and net them if they prove irresistible to the birds!
 For more raspberry plant care tips, read our full guide.

 Eat your raspberries by the handful, picked warm from the garden or make sundaes, smoothies and jams.
 Raspberries can be found in so many classic desserts - with peaches in a peach melba, with fresh cream and meringue in a pavlova or in a good old sherry trifle.